In this post, I’ll talk about strategy and the importance of vision, especially while creating shared understanding around product vision.

 A global study conducted in 2012 involving 300,000 employees found that just over half did not really understand the basics of their organizations’ strategies (Zook, C., & Allen, J., Repeatability, 2012).
 Given the effort applied to strategy development, there is a massive disconnect here.
 The opportunity to reconnect a firm with its strategy lies in how the strategy is communicated and understood (Callahan, S., Putting Stories to Work, 2016).

-Designers should facilitate the creation of product visions that explain a strategy’s complex connection and express the product’s future intended destination.
-(Fish, L., Kiekbusch, S., “The State of the Designer” in The Designer’s Guide to Product Vision, 2020)
+Designers should advocate for the importance of vision and facilitate the creation of product visions that explain a strategy’s complex connection and express the product’s future intended destination.
+(Fish, L., Kiekbusch, S., “The State of the Designer” in The Designer’s Guide to Product Vision, 2020).

 The beauty of a shared vision is that it motivates and unites people: it acts as the product’s true north, facilitates collaboration, and provides continuity in an ever-changing world (Kouzes, J. M., & Posner, B. Z., Leadership Challenge: How to Make Extraordinary Things Happen in Organizations, 2017).

-Having a vision is important, as creating and managing a successful product requires a lot of time and energy.
+The importance of vision should be on everyone’s mind, as creating and managing a successful product requires a lot of time and energy.

 Making sure organizations and designers share the same vision is crucial to the success of any design project.
 A “shared project vision” means (Calabretta, G., Erp, J. V., Hille, M., “Designing Transitions: Pivoting Complex Innovation” in Strategic Design, 2016):